Orthopoxvirus: Transmission

 Natural hosts of orthopoxviruses are mammals and arthropods.
 Member viruses are transmitted by respiratory droplets, contact, and zoonosis.

 Distribution

-Some orthopoxviruses, including the monkeypox, cowpox, and buffalopox viruses, have the ability to infect non-reservoir species.
+Some orthopoxviruses, including the mpox, cowpox, and buffalopox viruses, have the ability to infect non-reservoir species.
 Others, such as ectromelia and camelpox viruses, are highly host-specific.
 Vaccinia virus, maintained in vaccine institutes and research laboratories, has a very wide host range.
 Vaccine-derived vaccinia has been found replicating in the wild in Brazil, where it has caused infections in rodents, cattle, and even humans.
 Following the eradication of variola virus, camelpox has become one of the most economically important Orthopoxvirus infections, because many subsistence-level nomadic communities depend heavily on camels.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: